maximepeschard/alphy/README.md

 1. Download the latest version from [the releases page](https://github.com/maximepeschard/alphy/releases) of this repository.
-2. Double-click the downloaded `.alfred3workflow` file to install.
+2. Double-click the downloaded `.alfredworkflow` file to install.
 3. That's it. :clap:

 **Please note that this workflow is only for Alfred 3.**